translate/pootle/docs/features/using_pootle_fs.rst

 both changed.
 They can also arise if a new Pootle store is added and a matching file has been added in the filesystem simultaneously.

-There are four possible ways to resolve such conflicts:
+Using the :djadmin:`resolve` command we have four possible ways to resolve such
+conflicts:

-1. Use the filesystem version and discard all Pootle translations
+1. Keep the filesystem version and discard all Pootle translations
-2. Use the Pootle version and ignore all filesystem translations
+2. Keep the Pootle version and discard all filesystem translations
 3. Merge translations and for unit conflicts choose Pootle's version and turn the filesystem version into a suggestion
 4. Merge translations and for unit conflicts choose the filesystem version and